-Much of the starting code came from Dr. Jack Glendening's RASP project, but I decided to use a more modern version of WRF and needed to interface it all to the output of the HRDPS model for boundary conditions so I ended up tearing most of the original parts apart.
+Much of the starting code came from Dr. Jack Glendening's RASP project, but I decided to use a more modern version of WRF and needed to interface it all to the output of the HRDPS model for boundary and initial conditions so I ended up tearing most of the original parts apart and switching to a modern version of WRF and a different physics model to resolve clouds.
 The initial bits for the map viewer came from Paul Scorer, a sailplane pilot in the UK.
 The windgram code and assorted advice came from TJ Olney, a American paraglider pilot in Washington state.
 These WRF runs were very informative for understanding the details of wind and Whistler express events around the Pemberton valleys.
 Unfortunately, it regularly over-predicted the winds in that area and thus resulted in pilots choosing not to fly when it was flyable.
 I spent time trying to tweak the models and the topography to make it work better but the turn around time was so long to see if it made any difference that I eventually gave up and stopped running it in late 2014.
 Plus, some of the computers running the model died.

 Then we were left with just visualizing the HRDPS output as it seemed to be quite accurate as an indicator for flyability and soarability in our local flying areas.

-Also, if you would like any windgram locations added, just email me.
+Also, if you would like any windgram locations added (or you want to generate windgrams for an area that is not currently covered), please email me.

 6 September 2018 ajb Fixed surface dewpoint (I am plotting dew point depression in the new maps), resurrected the average thermal strength plot.
 Did final comparision versus the previous production runs.
 Moved the main website to my new Amazon webserver and have rolled out what was the alpha code to production.

 The old maps and windgrams will continue to run on old.canadarasp.com for a few more days until I'm sure everything is working well, and then they will be shut down.